• Skip to primary navigation

 Ingredients

-• 2 shots Espresso Substitute: 2 ounces of strong dark coffee.
+• 2 shots Espresso Substitute: 2 ounces of strong dark coffee (1½ Tablespoons of instant coffee powder mixed with ¼ Cup of hot water.)
 Starbucks Dark Roast Espresso beans are available at many grocery stores and is what they use in-house for this drink.
+If you're using Nespresso, you'll need 2 capsules.

-• 1 Cup Warm whole milk or water Starbucks uses 2% Milk but I like full-fat milk myself.
-(UHT milk from a carton is OK) Substitute: oat milk or almond milk
+• 1 Cup Whole milk Starbucks uses 2% Milk but I like full-fat milk myself.
+(UHT milk from a carton is OK) Substitute: oat milk, almond milk or plant-based milk of choice

-• 3 Tablespoons white chocolate chunks Don't use chocolate chips as the stabilisers inside them prevent the chocolate from melting properly.
+• 4 Tablespoons white chocolate sauce See below on how to make.
 Substitute: shop bought white chocolate sauce.
 Use a good one such as Ghiradelli's.

 • ½ Cup Ice Use ice coffee cubes if you don't want your white chocolate mocha to be too diluted (if you us regular ice cubes, they'll water down your coffee when they melt.)